 - Inconsistency in parenting

 The primary way that addiction affects the family unit is through negativity.
-When a family member struggles with addiction, any form of communication is more likely to be negative – complaints, criticism, blame, and either anger or guilt become the most common sentiments expressed by family members.
+When a family member struggles with addiction, any form of communication is more likely to be negative – complaints, criticism, blame, and anger or guilt become the most common sentiments expressed by family members.
 Over time, this only works to undermine the trust, love, and respect that all relationships should be built upon.
 This often extends in many different directions – from a parent to a child, from a child to a parent, and from a spouse to another spouse.
-But this does not only apply to the immediate family.

-Addiction certainly has an effect on the family.
+Addiction certainly affects the family.
 But that does not mean that hope is out of reach – neither for yourself nor for the one you love.
 Support from the family can make a difference in the life of someone needing addiction treatment.
-Thankfully, you do not have to develop these supportive skills on your own.
-In fact, we recommend that you do not try to since it can be much easier for everyone involved to receive outside, professional help and counseling.
+Thankfully, you do not have to develop these supportive skills alone.

 - Al-Anon ~ support groups for family members and loved ones of alcoholics